flectra-hq/documentation-user/content/legal/terms/enterprise.rst

 .. v10: fall 2022 pricing change - removal of "per app" notions
 .. v10a: clarified wording for Section 5.1 "(at that time)"

-By subscribing to the Flectra Enterprise services (the "Services") provided by Flectra SA and its affiliates (collectively, "Flectra SA") in relation with Flectra Enterprise Edition or Flectra Community Edition (the "Software"), hosted on Flectra SA's Cloud platforms (the "Cloud Platform") or on-premises ("Self-Hosting"), you (the "Customer") are agreeing to be bound by the following terms and conditions (the "Agreement").
+By subscribing to the Flectra Professional services (the "Services") provided by Flectra SA and its affiliates (collectively, "Flectra SA") in relation with Flectra Professional Edition or Flectra Community Edition (the "Software"), hosted on Flectra SA's Cloud platforms (the "Cloud Platform") or on-premises ("Self-Hosting"), you (the "Customer") are agreeing to be bound by the following terms and conditions (the "Agreement").